pill health benefit

 milligrams per liter (a liter is almost 34 ounces).

-Suggested Use: One capsule with breakfast a few times a week.
+Suggested Use: Although the label says to take two a day, most people find one capsule with breakfast a few times a week is adequate.

 Where is it found?